MoriahDavid/OOP-Ex3/README.md

 In addition we creats regular dict -nodes- that represents the nodes on this graph. <br />
 The first one is -nodes- represents our nodes on the graph. <br />

-In this class we implement these methods: transpose, getNode, getEdge, addNode, connect, nodeIter, edgeIter, removeNode, removeEdgesForNode, rempveEdge, nodeSize, edgeSize, getMC. <br />
+In this class we implement these methods: get_edge, add_node, add_egde, remove_node, remove_edge, size_v, size_e, get_mc. <br />
-We also made three classes for Iterator: nodeIterator, edgeIterator- for specific node and AllEdgesIterator- for all the nodes on the graph. <br />

 #### :black_medium_square: GraphAlgo
 In this class we have the main algorithms for graph. <br />
 The methods: <br />

-**getGraph-** Return the graph. <br />
+**get_graph-** Return the graph. <br />
 **Dijkstra-** Dijkstra's algorithm found the shortest path between two given nodes.
 Dijkstra algorithm- https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm <br />
-**shortestPath-** Return list that represents the shortest path between two nodes.
+**shortestPath-** Return list that represents the shortest path between two nodes and the path lenght.
 In this method we use the Dijkstra algorithm. <br />
 **center-** Checks for every node who is the furthest node (with the highest weight) and save its weight.
-After that it return the node with the smallest weight. <br />
+After that it return the node with the smallest weight and the weight. <br />
 **tsp-** Return a list that represents the shortest path (with the smallest weight)by using greedy algorithm.
-We reset the nodes tag to zero.
-It start by choosing random node and every time, we search for the closest node from this node with tag 0.
-When we find the closest node we change its tag to 1 and add this node to a new list.
-We will continue to do this as long as there is a node with data 0.
-If the algorithms cant find a node with tag 0 --> going back one node.
-Return the new list. <br />
+It start by choosing random node and every time, we search for the closest node from this node that not visited yet.
+When we find the closest node we add this node to a new list.
+We will continue to do this as long as there is a node that not visited.
+Return the new list. and the lenght <br />
-**pathWeight-** Return the total weight of a path (represents with list). <br />
-**getRandomNode-** Return node in random. <br />
-**closestNode-** Return the closest node to some node by passing all the nodes in the list and calculate the total weight. <br />

  <br />